College of Liberal Arts and Sciences

 Requests to drop a course after the tenth week of the fall and spring semesters, or requests to drop a course within the approved exception period in excess of the four automatic drops are not routinely granted unless there are exceptional circumstances outside of the student’s control that can be documented.
 Requests require a written petition and are reviewed by the committee on petitions.
 Poor performance in a course is not a sufficient reason to approve a request.

-Course drop deadlines that apply to summer sessions are announced by the Office of Admissions and Records on its website http://www.uic.edu/depts/oar/registration/policies_procedures.html.
+Course drop deadlines that apply to summer sessions are announced by the Office of the Registrar on its website http://www.uic.edu/depts/oar/registration/policies_procedures.html.

 Students seeking to change or add a major should declare the new major with the department offering that major.
 Some programs require that specific requirements be fulfilled in order to declare and/or be retained as a major.